Insights

 Don't

-do a table read mumbling your lines or overperforming your speech.
+do a table read mumbling your lines or overperforming your speech; just focus on absorbing the words, their rhythm, and their feel.

 Check mark icon